Barton Stadium (Winsford)

-The Barton Stadium also St Luke's Barton Stadium is an Association football stadium on Wharton Road, Kingsway, Winsford, Cheshire and is the home to Winsford United F.C.
+Barton Stadium is an Association football stadium on Wharton Road/ Kingsway, Winsford, Cheshire and is the home to Winsford United F.C.
 It is also a former greyhound racing venue.

 Opening

 It was originally a basic football ground known as the Great Western Playing Field and located on the south side of Wharton Road and was used by an amateur football team called the Over Wanderers.
 The ground was developed into a football stadium after World War I.

 Football

 The Wanderers changed their name to Winsford and later Winsford United who began life in 1913.
 The stadium name derived from the investment from the club's owner Mr R G Barton.
 The ground was stripped of its assets during World War II.
 The stadium remained the home of Winsford United F.C. throughout and 1874 Northwich F.C. (formed in 2012) who played at the ground in a ground sharing arrangement from 2013 until 2018.